E4

 • Remove the mounting screw and gently pull out the sensor.

-• Clean the metal rod with fine steel wool or a Scotch-Brite pad until shiny.
+• Clean the metal rod with fine steel wool or a Scotch-Brite pad until it is shiny.
 Do not use sandpaper that leaves deep scratches.

-• Reinstall the sensor, restore power and gas, and test a heat cycle.
+• Reinstall the sensor, restore the power and gas, and test a heat cycle.

-If problem persists: Have a technician check gas pressure, burner alignment, and the IFC flame-sense circuit.
+If the problem persists: Have a technician check the gas pressure, burner alignment, and the IFC flame-sense circuit.
 Do not attempt to adjust gas pressure without proper tools and training.

 Advertisements